Motion#

 set move velocity#

-The set move velocity block sets the default movement speed as a percentage for all subsequent movement blocks in the project.
+The set move velocity block sets the default movement speed as a percentage.
+This will affect any following blocks related to moving.
+The default move velocity is 50%.

 Parameters |